 For $GL_n(F)$, we have the following theorem.

 \begin{thm}[{\bf Jacquet-Liu, 2016, \cite{JL}}] Let $\pi_1,\pi_2$ be irreducible generic representations of $GL_n(F)$.
 Suppose that they have the same central character.
 If

 as functions of the complex variable $s$, for all irreducible generic representations $\tau$ of $GL_r(F)$ with $1\le r\le[\frac{n}{2}]$, then $\pi_1\cong \pi_2$. \end{thm} \begin{rem} The above Jacquet-Liu's theorem was first conjectured by Jacquet (cf. Conjecture 1.1 of \cite{JNS}).
 On p.
-170 of \cite{BH} one also can see converse theorem for $GL_2(F)$ in terms of $L$- and $\epsilon$-factors.
-For further details about local converse theorems, one can see \cite{GH}, \cite{CHEN1}, \cite{CPS2}. \end{rem}
+170 of \cite{BH}, one can also see that the converse theorem for $GL_2(F)$ is in terms of $L$- and $\epsilon$-factors.
+For further details on local converse theorems, see \cite{GH}, \cite{CHEN1}, \cite{CPS2}. \end{rem}

-{\bf (b) Converse theorem in the Galois side:}\\ So far in the Galois side, we do not have any converse theorem as like $GL_n$ side except Volker Heiermann's \cite{VH} work, because we do not have general twisting formula for local root numbers for Galois representations.
-Therefore, to translate local converse theorems from the automorphic side to the Galois side, we need general twisting formula which is not yet known.
+{\bf (b) Converse theorem on the Galois side:}\\ On the Galois side, we do not have any converse theorem similar to $GL_n$-side except Volker Heiermann's \cite{VH} work, because {\it we do not have a general twisting formula for the local root numbers for Galois representations.} Therefore, to translate the local converse theorems from the automorphic side to the Galois side, we need a general twisting formula which is not yet known.